-Tim manages water quality assessment projects for our clients.
+Tim joined Johnson Engineering is 2003 and manages water quality assessment projects for our clients.
 He coordinates with a group of environmental scientists responsible for the sampling and monitoring of a variety of surface water and groundwater quality projects.
 His current projects involve testing best management practices (BMPs), Total Maximum Daily Load (TMDL) monitoring, stormwater runoff characterization, flow monitoring and pollutant load evaluation.
-Tim has 14 years of water monitoring experience.
 He is a member of the Florida Stormwater Association and has presented at several water quality conferences.

 Michael Lohr, P.S.M.